emfeltham/Typst.jl/README.md

 ### Types

-- [ ] define types to hold contents for major Typst functions, start with those relevant to table and figure production (they should have same print workflow)
+- [ ] define types to hold contents relevant Typst functions, start with those relevant to table and figure production (they should have same print workflow)